minghsu0107/kustomize-manifests/README.md

     - `Elasticsearch`: storage backend of Jaeger
     - `Elasticsearch exporter`: server that exports metrics of the Elasticsearch cluster
     - `Elasticsearch index cleaner`: cronjob that delete any indices older than 1 day
-  - `Tempo`: high-volume distributed tracing system that takes advantage of 100% sampling, and only requires an object storage backend
+  - `Tempo v2`: high-volume distributed tracing system that takes advantage of 100% sampling, and only requires an object storage backend
     - Distributor
       - Accepts spans in multiple formats including Jaeger, OpenTelemetry, Zipkin
       - Routes spans to ingesters by hashing the traceID and using a distributed consistent hash ring